openshift/jenkins-plugin/README.md

 NOTE:  This plugin requires JDK 1.8, based on its maven dependency openshift-restclient-java.

+This document represents the most technical, detailed description of this plugin.
+For reference, the associated wiki page for this plugin on the Jenkins site is [here](https://wiki.jenkins-ci.org/display/JENKINS/OpenShift+Pipeline+Plugin).
+The most important piece of information on that page will be the indication of the latest officially released version of this plugin.

 ## Jenkins "build steps"

 A series of Jenkins "build step" implementations are provided, which you can select from the `Add build step` pull down available on any project's configure page: